railsgirls/guides.railsgirls.com/_pages/new-page.md

 rails generate controller pages about
 {% endhighlight %}

 This command will create a new directory under `app/views/` called `pages`.
 In that directory a file called `about.html.erb` will be created.
-This file will be your "about" page.
+This file contains the content that will be displayed on your "about" page.

-It will also add a new route to your `config/routes.rb` showing this file.

-{% highlight ruby %}
-get "pages/about"
-{% endhighlight %}

 Open the `app/views/pages/about.html.erb` file.
-Add information about yourself in HTML.
+Add some information about yourself in the HTML.
 Something like the example below:

 {% highlight erb %}
 <h1>About me</h1>
 <p>Hello there!
 I am ... and this is my app!</p>
 {% endhighlight %}

+The same `rails generate` command has also added a new route to your `config/routes.rb`.
+This route configuration tells Rails which page should be shown when visiting that URL.

+{% highlight ruby %}
+get "pages/about"
+{% endhighlight %}

 To see your new about page, take your browser to <http://localhost:3000/pages/about> or, or append `/pages/about` to your preview URL.
-You should now see the new page we just created!
+You should now see the new page you just created!

 ## Add a link to your navigation bar